KI-CISWG/MVCR/mvcr-0.6.md

 * Provide an optional contextual requirements checklist with a Y/blank/N Flag. with the minimum statement: I agree that this info is true and that I will follow the laws of my jurisdiction.

-An additional log of consent related information will also be captured.
+An additional log of consent related information will also be captured so the integrity of the consent can be verified.
-- Time & Date, do not track flags, related policies, identifier used to consent with and any other links to policies included in the consent, TOS/Cookies etc.
+* Time & Date, do not track flags, related policies (TOS/Cookies), identifier used to consent with and any other links to policies included in the consent.

 ## MVCR Fields